Emoji History: Origins, Fun Facts & Most Popular Icons

 5. Emojis Become More Inclusive (Emoji History 2015–Present)

-In 2015, Unicode introduced emoji skin tone modifiers using the Fitzpatrick scale, allowing users to personalize hand gestures and people emojis to better reflect themselves.
+In 2015, Unicode introduced emoji skin tone options, letting users personalize hand gestures and people emojis to better reflect themselves.
+These tones are based on real dermatology standards called the Fitzpatrick scale, which classifies human skin types.

 Source: LOINC – Emoji Modifier Fitzpatrick Scale